sevbesau/dotfiles/README.md

 ### Colors

-All system colors are based on the current wallpaper, this is done using pywal Code should always use the same colorscheme, I use monokai, this is also the fallback colorscheme.
+All system colors are based on the current wallpaper, this is done using pywal.

+Code should always use the same colorscheme, I use monokai, this is also the fallback colorscheme.

 ## System information display